bupt-ai-cz/LLVIP/README.md

 ## News

-- (2021-09-01): We release the dataset, please visit [homepage](https://bupt-ai-cz.github.io/LLVIP/) for access to the dataset.
+- (2021-09-01): We have released the dataset V1.0, please visit [homepage](https://bupt-ai-cz.github.io/LLVIP/) for access to the dataset.

 ---